hyperledger-archives/grid-rfcs/0000-template.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-Explain the proposal as if it was already included in Sawtooth and you were teaching it to another Sawtooth programmer.
+Explain the proposal as if it was already included in Grid and you were teaching it to another Grid programmer.
 That generally means:

 - Introducing new named concepts.
 - Explaining the feature largely in terms of examples.
-- Explaining how Sawtooth programmers should *think* about the feature, and how it should impact the way they use Sawtooth.
+- Explaining how Grid programmers should *think* about the feature, and how it should impact the way they use Grid.
 It should explain the impact as concretely as possible.
 - If applicable, provide sample error messages, deprecation warnings, or migration guidance.
-- If applicable, describe the differences between teaching this to existing Sawtooth programmers and new Sawtooth programmers.
+- If applicable, describe the differences between teaching this to existing Grid programmers and new Grid programmers.
 - If applicable, describe any changes that may affect the security of communications or administration.